analysiscenter/radio/docs/source/intro/pipelines.rst

 Preprocessing workflow
 ----------------------

-The workflow, that includes load of data from disk, resizes to shape **[128, 256, 256]**, and prepares batch of **20** cancerous and non-cancerous crops of shape **[32, 64, 64]**, can be set up in a following way:
+Say, you need a workflow that loads scans from disk, resizes them to shape **[128, 256, 256]**, and prepares batch of **20** cancerous and non-cancerous crops of shape **[32, 64, 64]**.
+The straightforward approach is to chain several actions:

 .. code-block:: python